-Though there have been several studies on the effects of snowpack on flowering phenology for montane and tundra species, from our understanding, no studies have been conducted on the effects of snowpack on the flowering of prairie species.
-This study examines the effect that snowpack and snow accumulation have on flowering phenology for 19 perennial prairie herbs that are typical of northern tallgrass prairies.
+Though there have been several studies on the effects of snowpack on flowering phenology for montane and tundra species, from our understanding, no studies have been conducted on the effects of snowpack on the flowering of plant species growing in lowland grasslands.
+NEED A BLURB ON TALLGRASS PRAIRIES HERE.

+Seasonal precipitation and temperature patterns in the northern Great Plains suggest that the amount of snow accumulating in the winter and the timing of snowmelt could play an important role in the timing of plant life history phases like germination and flowering.
+In western Minnesota where this study was conducted snowfall peaks in December and begins to decline in March when spring temperatures begin to increase (Figure 1).
+The timing of complete snowmelt where the ground is bare then varies through March and into May depending on the year.
+This study examines the effect that snow accumulation and the timing of zero snowpack have on flowering phenology for 19 perennial prairie herbs that are typical of northern tallgrass prairies.
 The goals of this study are:

 Simultaneously assess direct and indirect effects of temperature and winter precipitation variables on flowering phenology using path analysis.